hasura/learn-graphql/tutorials/database/mssql/tutorial-site/content/core-concepts/t-sql-statements/6-delete.md

 Completion time: 2021-10-07T00:45:12.7313869-07:00
 ```

-> The `DELETE` statement only removes the data from the table, however, the schema structure remains.
+> The `DELETE` statement only removes the data from the table, but the schema structure remains.
 You can also roll back this transaction.